samuelburbulla/dune-mmesh/README.md

 ````
 pip install dune-mmesh
 ````
-This will take some time in order to compile all dependent Dune modules.
+This will take some time to compile all dependent Dune modules.

 Now, you should be able to execute Dune-MMesh's python code.
 For instance:
 ````